Extensions with Catalog Attributes

 If your JDBC driver does not support catalogs, you can omit the “catalog” key, and if it does not support schemas, you can omit the “schema” key.

-You can create weak associations between columns of two tables (or even the same table) by creating a file like the one below.
-These weak associations will be shown in SchemaCrawler output and diagrams.
+You can create implicit associations between columns of two tables (or even the same table) by creating a file like the one below.
+These implicit associations will be shown in SchemaCrawler output and diagrams.

-Weak associations can be between columns of tables of the SchemaCrawler schema and columns in external schemas.
+Implicit Associations can be between columns of tables of the SchemaCrawler schema and columns in external schemas.
 This is useful for tracking data lineage or other types of associations.
-You can provide remarks for weak associations which will also be shown in SchemaCrawler output.
+You can provide remarks for implicit associations which will also be shown in SchemaCrawler output.
 SchemaCrawler does not allow you to provide column references between two external tables.

-Also see more information on how SchemaCrawler can infer weak associations.
+Also see more information on how SchemaCrawler can infer implicit associations.

 name: catalog